José S. Alegría: Political career

+After Luis Muñoz Rivera died in 1917 and his successor Antonio Rafael Barceló distanced the Union Party from the ideal of Puerto Rican independence, Alegría became increasingly frustrated by this.
 In 1919, José Coll y Cuchí, a member of the Union Party, felt that the party was not doing enough for the cause of Puerto Rican independence and with his followers founded the Nationalist Association of Puerto Rico in San Juan.
 By the 1920s there were two other pro-independence organizations in the Island: the Nationalist Youth and the Independence Association of Puerto Rico.
 The Independence Association was founded by Alegría, Eugenio Font Suárez and Dr. Leopoldo Figueroa in 1920.

 On September 17, 1922, these three political organizations joined forces and formed the Puerto Rican Nationalist Party and Coll y Cuchi was elected president.
 Alegría followed Coll y Cuchi and was elected vice-president.
 In 1924, Dr. Pedro Albizu Campos joined the party and was also named vice-president.
+In 1927, Alegría participated in the unveiling of a monument to commemorate the CGrito de Lares.
 By 1930, disagreements between Coll y Cuchi and Albizu Campos as to how the party should be run, led the former and his followers to abandon the party and return to the Union Party.
 Alegría was named party president in 1928 and held that position until 1930.
 On May 11, 1930, Dr. Pedro Albizu Campos was elected president of the Puerto Rican Nationalist Party.
+The new president proposed to the young lawyer to travel throughout Latin American seeking support for independence.

 In 1932, Alegría joined the Liberal Party of Puerto Rico, a pro-independence political party.
+His change in affiliation was the product of his interest in socioeconomic reforms, which he considered essential.
 In 1936, he was elected to the House of Representatives in the Puerto Rican legislature and served in that position until 1940.
+Alegría was a conservationist that as a representative assigned a fund to restore the Teatro Tapia, which he also defended when its demolition was proposed.
+He also opposed the demolition of a chapel known as Capilla del Cristo, which he defended along several of San Juan residents.